 Directors’ Cut is Heartland’s most powerful expression of Langhorne Creek.
 The 2012 vintage enabled us to release our first ever vintage of Directors’ Cut Cabernet Sauvignon.
 We are now on our 5th vintage of this wine and it just keeps getting better.

 Region: Langhorne Creek

 Soil: Sandy loam

-Only the finest Cabernet vineyards in Langhorne Creek contributed to Directors’ Cut.
+Only the finest Cabernet vineyards in Langhorne Creek contribute to Directors’ Cut.
 The old vine fruit is the cornerstone of this wine’s character.
 The fruit was harvested at night to retain freshness.
 Initial skin contact was followed by 7 days of cool fermentation with our Rhône isolate yeast and hand-plunging three times daily.
-Maturation then occurred in new oak hogsheads for approximately 14 months.
+Maturation then occurred in 75% new oak hogsheads for approximately 14 months.

 Maturation vessel: 100% oak

 Oak type: 100% French hogsheads